inchworks/picinch/docs/index.md

 The home page shows the most recent highlights and slideshows for each user.
 The numbers of each shown are configurable.
 A page for each contributor shows all their highlights and slideshows.

 A set of recent highlight images are available for display on a parent website.
 See [Images for a Parent Website]({{ site.baseurl }}{% link images-for-parent.md %}) for details.

 Two user roles are defined.
-An admin can add, suspend and remove users.
-A curator can manage topics and create slideshows on behalf of users.
-An admin is also a curator.
+A `curator` can manage topics and create slideshows on behalf of users.
+An `admin` can add, suspend and remove users, and is also a curator.

+A `misc` folder is provided to serve miscellaneous content such as videos.

 Basic usage statistics are recorded daily and aggregated by month.